 Kevin is a graduate of USC, holds an MBA in finance and is a recent graduate of Harvard University Graduate School of Design (AMDP ’18).
 He and his wife have two young boys who keep him very busy.

 Excellent corporate manager and CPA, committed to ending homelessness in LA

 Sarah has enjoyed a career of over 25 years in executive and financial management, and currently operates as an independent consultant for organizations that need help with infrastructure and business process improvement.
 In the past, she has held various executive positions in privately held companies in the high tech and health care industries.

 She began her career at Price Waterhouse, where she was certified as a Public Accountant.
-Since 2005, she has been a Director of The People Concern (formerly OPCC), a 54 year-old non-profit organization on the Westside of Los Angeles that serves homeless individuals, victims of domestic violence, at-risk youth and people with severe physical or mental illness.
+Since 2005, she has been a Director of The People Concern (formerly OPCC), a 54 year-old non-profit organization on the Westside of Los Angeles that serves homeless individuals, victims of domestic violence, at-risk youth and people with severe physical or mental illness, and currently serves as Board Chair.
 Sarah loves being a part of the Venice community, where she lives with her boyfriend and two badly-behaved dogs.

 Geoff Edelstein, Principal of Granite Investment Partners, LLC

 Lewis C. Horne, CBRE, Divisional President, Southern California, Arizona and Hawaii